M Idioms

 make of (someone or something)

-- think or have an opinion about someone or something
+- to think or have an opinion about someone or something

-"What do you make of the new manager in accounting."
+"What do you make of the new accounting manager?"

 make off with (someone or something)